AM Technical Profile: WASG

 [Wikipedia]

-[Image] Image of the temporary tower that was erected put WIJD, its FM translator and WASG back on the air from Prichard in late 2012.
+[Image] Image of the temporary tower that was erected to put WIJD, its FM translator and WASG back on the air from Prichard in late 2012.

 [Audio] Top of the hour ID audio, recorded 9 March 2021.
 M4A format.
 77 kb, 6 seconds.